-Last Updated: Wednesday, 9th October 2019
+Last Updated: Friday, 6th October 2023

 The Chair's Remit summaries the duties as, the overall responsibilities of the Chair are to provide leadership to the Board, and to ensure the efficient and proper conduct of the Board’s business, acting on occasions under delegated authority on behalf of the Board.
-The Chair is also responsible for establishing and maintaining a constructive and complementary working relationship with the Director and providing support to him/her.
+The Chair is also responsible for establishing and maintaining a constructive and complementary working relationship with the CEO and providing support to him/her.

-Eleanor has been on Cloch Board since and has a vast amount of experience working with voluntary groups.
+Eleanor has been on Cloch Board since 2013 and has a vast amount of experience working with voluntary groups.
 In recent times, Eleanor has been on the Board of Inverclyde CVS and works with Inverclyde Tourist Board.
 Her knowledge of Greenock is second to none, and she has assisted Cloch with our heritage project and other historical detail in and around our communities.
 Eleanor is well known and respected in Inverclyde and her pragmatic approach to governance has been put to good use throughout the years.

 David joined the Board in September 2020.
 He has recently retired after spending over 40 years working in the Power Generation sector and has extensive experience at Senior Management and Board level in a major international Engineering consultancy where his roles included the various aspects of finance, governance and business planning.
 He is now running a small property portfolio and has time to devote to helping in the local community.

 Jackie Smith joined the Board in September 2021.
 As a previous Cloch tenant and a lifelong resident of Inverclyde, she has seen the housing association go from strength to strength.
 She was keen to join us, seeing this as a fantastic opportunity to grow and learn.
 With a background in Community Development she is looking forward to using her 20+ years of experience and adding her voice to our future direction of travel.